Where is Oracle Block Change Tracking Today?

 Update 7-May-2013: Almost 100 people filled in the survey and here are the result:

 To the best of my knowledge, the core principles of block change tracking are still the same.
-In fact, recently Oracle asked me if they could publish this paper in the knowledge base on My Oracle Support so now it’s there — ORACLE 10G BLOCK CHANGE TRACKING INSIDE OUT [ID 1528510.1].
+In fact, Oracle recently asked me if they could publish this paper in the knowledge base on My Oracle Support.
+So now it’s there — ORACLE 10G BLOCK CHANGE TRACKING INSIDE OUT [ID 1528510.1].
 I guess it means it’s still very relevant.

 As a reminder, Block Change Tracking enables Oracle database to keep track of changed fragments of datafiles between incremental backups.
 Using this log, it’s possible to identify the fragments of a datafile that changed after a particular incremental backup and then only read those fragments during the next incremental backup.

 What are your use cases for block change tracking?
-Take the poll and feel free to provide more details in the comments section below on how you are using the Block Change Tracking feature or what prevents you from the using it.
+Take the poll and feel free to provide more details in the comments section below on how you are using the Block Change Tracking feature or what prevents you from using it.

-4 comments on “Where is Oracle Block Change Tracking Today?”
+6 Responses to “Where is Oracle Block Change Tracking Today?”